zacharyrobin/school_projects/README.md

 Specification, implementations, and analysis of basic data structures (stacks, queues, graphs, hash tables, binary trees) and their applications in sorting and searching algorithms.

 # CSCI 187: Design Management of Softwar
-Students will learn best practices for the design and implementation of large software projects, including building their own quarter-long programming project.
-In addition to discussing and enacting the systems development life cycle, students will learn the basics of user experience design and formal software verification.
+Design and implementation of large software projects, including building in a group a quarter-long programming project.
+In addition to discussing and enacting the systems development life cycle, students learn the basics of user experience design and formal software verification.